 DNS -- Domain Name System.
 It’s like a phonebook for the internet.
 It contains all the domains across the internet.

 SPF -- Sender Policy Framework.
-SPF defines which IP addresses can send IP addresses from your domain.
-It let’s the owner of the domain specify which servers can send mail from that domain.
+SPF defines which IP addresses can send emails from your domain.
+It let’s the owner of the domain specify which servers can send mail from their domain.

 DKIM -- DomainKeys Identified Mail.
 It links your domain to the emails you send, which allows your organization to take responsibility for a message that can be verified by mailbox providers.
 It’s pretty complicated, but it basically prevents the “bad guys” from impersonating you as an email sender by letting the recipient’s server check if the sender was really you or not.
 This means your emails are more likely to get delivered (and not go to spam).